IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/1-prereqs.md

 _Note:_ If you using Windows you also need to download or clone the project to your local workstation for the upcoming Docker and Java lab, because you can't use Docker in the 'openshift-workshop-tools' Docker image.

+### Step 3: Move on with [Verify Access to OpenShift on the IBM Cloud](./1-prereqs.md#verify-access-to-openshift-on-the-ibm-cloud)

+---

 ### Tools - Option 3: Install Tools on your Notebook